visualDust/neetbox/doc/docs/guide/logging/logger-instances.md

 ## Create logger manually

-We recommend you use `neetbox.logging.logger` or `neetbox.logging.get_logger()` to get the logger.
+We recommend you use `neetbox.logging.logger` or `neetbox.logging.logger(whom)` to get the logger.
 However, if you want to create a logger instance manually anyway, you can create it from the constructor:
 ```
 from neetbox.logging.logger import Logger